QVPR/VPRTempo/README.md

 Once downloaded, please install the required dependencies to run the network through one of the following options:

 ### Option 1: Pip install
 Dependencies for VPRTempo can downloaded from our [PyPi package](https://pypi.org/project/VPRTempo/).
+Please ensure `python --version` is >=3.6 and <3.13.

 ```python
 pip install vprtempo